Shopify/ruby-lsp/jekyll/index.markdown

 - Gems that only appear under the `:development` group
 - All Ruby files under `test/**/*.rb`

-This behaviour can be overridden and tuned.
+This behavior can be overridden and tuned.
 Learn how to configure it [for VS Code](https://github.com/Shopify/ruby-lsp/tree/main/vscode#indexing-configuration).

 Note that indexing-dependent behavior, such as definition, hover, completion or workspace symbol will be impacted by the configuration changes.